BowenDBW/iclr_repitle/README.md

 # An OpenReview Crawler
-crawl, select and visualize submissions from a conference on OpenReview The code in gather_info_iclr_2025.py is based on the ICLR 2025 conference
+crawl, select and visualize submissions from a conference on OpenReview

 ### Usage
 ##### 1. Read submissions from OpenReview